 Kristin Ford is Owner and President of PC Training Source, an independent consulting firm that specializes in premier learning industry products and services.
 She is also President of the Twin Cities Chapter of the American Society for Training and Development.
 Kristin has known Dashe & Thomson for many years and is very excited to contribute a two-part guest post to the Social Learning Blog.

-When you learn something – what is most important to you?
-Is it content or context?
-This is like asking if you walk to work or carry your lunch?
-Of course, the answer is “both”.
-Most likely, you have had this experience as a new employee several times in your career.
-You don’t really need to know about the umpteen different retirement options you will have access to on your first day.
-You don’t care, and they are not relevant.
-You also don’t care about the insurance options you are not eligible for.
+Consider new hire orientation.
+You don’t really need to know about the umpteen different retirement options you have access to on your first day.
+You don’t care, and they might not be relevant.
+You also don’t care about insurance options you are not eligible for.
 Quite frankly, you don’t care about anything that does not apply to you.
-Furthermore, you don’t care about anything that doesn’t apply to you right now.
-This is a prime example of where content is placed out of context.
+You especially don’t care about anything that doesn’t apply to you right now.

-What performance support asks us to do is to put ourselves inside the learners’ experience.
-They are not different from you and me.
+What the concept of performance support asks us to do is to put ourselves inside the learners’ experience.
+Learners are not different from you and me.
 They want what they want, when they want it, and how they want it.
 We no longer live in a world of blind obedience.
 We no longer need to memorize and just “know” pieces of information.
 We need to understand the process, but we do not need to memorize what we know how to access.

-In the next three categories of “apply”, “solve” and “change” is where context is most important.
-This is where informal learning and performer support absolutely shine.
+The next three categories of “apply”, “solve” and “change” is where context is most important.
+This is where informal learning and performance support absolutely shine.
 Allison Rossett, Professor of Educational Technology at San Diego State breaks down job aids and performance support into Planners and Sidekicks.
 Planners are in our lives just before or after the challenge, while sidekicks are at our side during the task.

 Perhaps one of the most readily available and relatable examples of electronic performance support is a GPS.
 Physical maps, Mapquest or Googlemaps would all be considered Planners, however, a GPS would be considered a Sidekick.
 Elliott Masie defines performance support as GPS for learners.
 Context: What you need, how you need it, when you need it.
 Beautiful.